frontity/api-reference/docs-api/frontity-cli/README.md

 * [`subscribe`](https://docs.frontity.org/frontity-cli/extra-commands#subscribe)
 * [`info`](https://docs.frontity.org/frontity-cli/extra-commands#info)

+{% hint style="info" %}
-> You can also use `--help` with each one of these commands to get more info about them: `npx frontity dev --help`
+You can also use `--help` with each one of these commands to get more info about them: `npx frontity dev --help`
+{% endhint %}

 ## A typical workflow with Frontity commands